DaVinceDev/daily-note/README.md

 Its a binary, just download it, add to a know path and just use it.
 But for those who don't know:

-1º Download the binary in the release page
+1º Download the binary in the release page (if ts available)

 2º Follow the code commands below